Fynny: Building a one-stop debt relief app with 20% better task success

 The Solution

-I co-designed Fynny as the first mobile app to unify fragmented debt communications, enable personalized debt management, and guide users through actionable financial steps.
+I co-designed Fynny as a platform to unify fragmented debt communications, enable personalized debt management, and guide users through actionable financial steps.
+We used an understanding of systemic gaps to plan and strategize the conversion and activation funnel for the product.

 It features: